5l1v3r1/learning_for_oscp/basics/linux_cmd/Learning_the_shell/A_Guided_Tour.md

 |/proc|The /proc directory is also special.
 This directory does not contain files.
 In fact, this directory does not really exist at all.
 It is entirely virtual.
 The /proc directory contains little peep holes into the kernel itself.
 There are a group of numbered entries in this directory that correspond to all the processed running on the system.
 In addition, there are a number of named entries that permit access to the current configuration of the system.
 Many of these entries can be viewed. /proc/cpuinfo tell you what the kernel thinks of your CPU.|
 |/media, /mnt|Finally, we come to /media, a normal directory which is used in a special way.
 The /media directory is used for mount points. the different physical storage devices are attached to the file system tree in various places.
 This process of attaching a device to the tree is called **mounting**.
 For a device to be available, It must first be mounted.

-When your system boots, it reads a list of mounting instructions in the file /etc/fstab, which describes which device is mounted at which mount point in the d
+When your system boots, it reads a list of mounting instructions in the file /etc/fstab, which describes which device is mounted at which mount point in the directory tree.
+This takes care of the hard drives, but you may also have devices that are considered temporary, such as CD-ROMs, thumb derives, and floppy disks.
+Since these are removable, they do not stay mounted all the time, The
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgxMjgzOTE5XX0=
+eyJoaXN0b3J5IjpbMjU4MDkzOTQ0XX0=
 -->